-DR. NICHOLE M. FLORES is associate professor of religious studies and director of the health, ethics, and society minor at the University of Virginia.
-She researches the constructive contributions of Catholic and Latine theologies to notions of justice and aesthetics as applied in public life.
+DR. NICHOLE M. FLORES is associate professor of religious studies and director of the health, ethics, and society program at the University of Virginia.
+She researches the contributions of Catholic and Latiné theologies to notions of justice and aesthetics in pluralistic and democratic political contexts.
 Her research in practical ethics addresses issues of politics, migration, labor, family, gender, bioethics, race and ethnicity, and ecology.
-She teaches courses on Catholic theology and ethics, religion and democracy, bioethics, and Latine religion.
+She teaches courses on Catholic theology and ethics, religion and democracy, bioethics, and Latiné theology & religion.

 Dr. Flores is author of The Aesthetics of Solidarity: Our Lady of Guadalupe and American Democracy (Georgetown University Press, 2021).
 She has also published essays in the Journal of Religious Ethics, the Journal of the Society of Christian Ethics, and Modern Theology among other academic journals and edited book volumes.
 She is a contributing author on the masthead at America: The Jesuit Review of Faith & Culture.